How to Make a Pan Sauce

 7) Finish the Dish

-Either pour the sauce over the chicken, or return the chicken to the sauce to finish cooking through.
+Either pour the sauce over the chicken if the chicken is fully cooked, or return the chicken to the pan to finish cooking through.
 And that, that is a pan sauce.

 - Chicken with Arugula and Mustard Pan Sauce